twilight-wizard/nixmentors/Lab5-Storage/Lab5.md

 #### Hardware vs Software

-You have two choices in howyou do this thing.
-Either you buy a dedicated card, that does the RAID, and keeps track of what's going on.
+You have two choices in how you do this thing.
+Either you buy a dedicated card, that does the RAID and keeps track of what's going on.
 OR, you create a software RAID and let the OS keep track of what to do.

 ### mdadm